resthub/resthub.org/tutorial/spring/solution.rst

 1. **Create a new** ``TaskServiceIntegrationTest`` **integration test in** ``src/test/org/resthub/training/service/integration``
    This test should be **aware of spring context but non transactional** because testing a service should be done in a non transactional way.
 This is indeed the way in which the service will be called (e.g. by controller).
-The repository test should extend ``org.resthub.test.common.AbstractTransactionalTest`` to be run in a transactional context, as done by service.
+The repository test should extend ``org.resthub.test.AbstractTransactionalTest`` to be run in a transactional context, as done by service.

     This test should perform an unique operation: